 The idea of taking a side gig may make you think of scrubbing floors or driving for Uber, but you needn’t get discouraged.
 There are a number of ways to earn a quick buck by doing something that doesn’t feel like work at all.

 Plenty of people enjoy photography as a hobby, never realizing that they can earn free money for doing what they love.
 Plenty of enterprises need unique, compelling pictures for their websites, brochures, and other publications.

-Especially if you already have a library containing thousands of high-quality, artistic photos, you might want to consider simply uploading a couple of your best and seeing what happens.
-On stock photo websites , you may receive $5 to $10 every time someone downloads your picture, while it’s also possible to get commissions that can earn you as much as $1,000 at a go.
+Especially if you already have a library containing thousands of high-quality, artistic photos, you might want to consider simply sell your photos and see what happens.
+On stock photo websites, you may receive $5 to $10 every time someone downloads your picture, while it’s also possible to get commissions that can earn you as much as $1,000 at a go.
 You’ll normally have to compete against other photographers for this kind of payout, but at least your hunt for the perfect shot is likely to send you on an adventure.